Istanbul Armenian Genocide memorial: Monument's inauguration

 After the first commemoration, plans were implemented to build a monument dedicated to the victims of the genocide.
 A committee was formed to carry out the project.
 It was eventually erected in 1919 and was located on the premises of the Pangaltı Armenian Cemetery.
 The cemetery, which was to be later demolished and confiscated by the Turkish government in the 1930s, was located in today's Gezi Park near the Taksim Square in Istanbul.
 The monument became the first memorial dedicated to the victims of the Armenian Genocide.

 In 1922, during the resurgence of the Turkish National Movement, the monument was dismantled and subsequently lost under unknown circumstances.
 According to historian Kevork Pamukçuyan, the base of the monument was last seen in the gardens of the Harbiye Military Barracks (which now houses the Istanbul Military Museum).

 Legacy

-The monument was featured on the cover of a 1919 book dedicated to the memory of the victims of the genocide written by Teotig, the prominent Armenian writer and publisher.
+It is said that the monument was featured on the cover of a 1919 book dedicated to the memory of the victims of the genocide written by Teotig, the prominent Armenian writer and publisher.

 During the Gezi Park protests, various activists demanded that the memorial be rebuilt.
 Cengiz Algan, a leading member of a NGO called "Dur De" (Say Stop), expressed his support to having the monument rebuilt by saying: